Rochester. Great place to make a memory.

 You'll find a range of gay and lesbian bars and coffeehouses to visit too.
 140 Alex Bar & Grill is a casual neighborhood pub downstairs, a lively dance floor upstairs.
 Equal=Grounds is the quintessential neighborhood coffeehouse, this spacious cafe is filled with comfy chairs, art, and the whirl of the espresso machine.
 It's in the center of another one of Rochester's most popular urban neighborhoods, the South Wedge, home to galleries, shops, and foodie-magnet attractions.
 The Bachelor Forum is central to Rochester's Neighborhood of the Arts, home to cafes, galleries, museums, and fantastic restaurants.
 Tilt Nightclub hosts Drag shows, has a DJ, dancing, full bar, free parking and more.
 The Avenue Pub-an institution in Rochester, this bar offers a place to chill, visit and mingle with the locals in the heart of Rochester's eclectic Monroe neighborhood.

 There's also a broad range of clubs and hangouts with mixed company, where you can feel right at home just the same.

 Moms, dads and kids need a getaway, too.
-For LGBT families, Greater Rochester is a dream trip.
+For LGBTQ families, Greater Rochester is a dream trip.
 Countless festivals and attractions offer fun all year round.
 Note, during Pride Week, there are a number of family-friendly events scheduled.